srl-labs/containerlab/docs/manual/codespaces.md

 [^4]: As indicated by the "Montly spending limit" text at the very bottom of the report table.
 [^5]: You can also see message about when the quota reset happens.
 [^6]: The runtime assumes no other environments are running at the same time and storage quota is not exceeded.
+[^7]: The terms of the free plan may be subject to change, consult with the [official documentation](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts) for the most recent information.